krpsh123/proxydockersock/README.md

 ```

 # TODO
-Creating http protocol filtering to limit user actions with containers.
+1. Http filtering extension to limit user actions with containers.
+2. Creating a label (proxydockersock.owner=%user_name%) when creating a container, volume, network, or image.